PanosEconomou/notes/Quantum_Fields/Thermal_QFT.md

 ![macroscopic-phase-space](_Thermal_QFT.assets/macroscopic-phase-space.svg)

-What the condition means is that these surfaces are physicall close in the configuration space.
+What the condition means is that these surfaces are physically close in the configuration space.
 In other words, for every path $\gamma$ from the bottom surface to the top, defined by some evolution of the Hamiltonian any observable $O$ can be written as
 $$
 O\circ \gamma(\epsilon) = O_R + \frac{\partial O}{\partial \epsilon} \epsilon + \mathcal{O}(\epsilon^2),
 $$